learningdollars/lakshay-mws-api-/README.md

 # Getting Started

 ## Requirements
-Before starting make sure you have the following installed in your system:
+Before starting make sure you have the following installed on your system:
 * Node 6+
 * Git